 The Albany Police Department responds to requests from citizens for placement of the SMART system in neighborhoods throughout Albany.

 The SMART system is a self-contained speed monitoring radar trailer, placed at the roadside and displays the speed of on-coming vehicles.
 A specially designed Kustom radar is mounted inside the trailer.
 Motorist's speeds are shown on a highly visible LED display.
 The speed limit sign above the display reminds motorists to pay attention and ease up on the gas pedal.

 The SMART system will be parked at a requested location for approximately seven daylight hours.
-For more information, contact Lynn Hinrichs at 541-917-7680, or by e-mail.
+For more information, contact Carmen Westfall at 541-917-7680.

 Translate this page: